The Best French Restaurants In Chicago

-French food is full of butter, cheese, and puff pastry - which means it’s pretty much the dream.
-Luckily, we happen to know the best spots to get it around the city.
+We owe the French a lot.
+They gave us the Statue of Liberty, Léa Seydoux, and the very concept of a restaurant itself.
+Oh, and they also figured out that baking a layer of cheese on top of soup makes it taste delicious.
+Luckily, we happen to know the best French spots around the city.
 Whether you’re planning a casual dinner with friends, a fancy-ish date night, or a special occasion meal, use our guide to find exactly what you’re looking for.

-Another Gold Coast French restaurant that’s nice enough for date night, but manages to remain affordable.
+This is a Gold Coast French restaurant that’s nice enough for date night, but manages to remain affordable.
 Bistronomic has a straightforward menu, with dishes like duck breast and escargot, and everything is solid.
 The desserts here in particular stand out—like their “black and white” creme brulee (topped with bittersweet chocolate), which is really the only date we need.